 Oral cancer

-Black color of gum tissue can also be a sign of oral cancer.
+The black color of gum tissue can also be a sign of oral cancer.
 This condition requires emergency medical treatment.
-Other common signs of oral cancer include heavy or persistent bleeding, open sores and swelling in the mouth.
+Other common signs of oral cancer include heavy or persistent bleeding, open sores, and swelling in the mouth.
 The latter contributes to the changes in the voice and constant sore throat.
-Medical professionals perform oral cancer screenings, biopsies, CT and PET scans to properly diagnosis oral cancer
+Medical professionals perform oral cancer screenings, biopsies, CT scans, and PET scans to properly diagnose oral cancer.

 Treatment options for oral cancer depend on the stage of the disease.
 Surgical removal may be necessary if the cancer has not spread.
 Otherwise, eradication of cancer cells requires treatment such as chemotherapy or radiation therapy.